 RZ: Bug is a direct translation of my family name.
 It is short, direct, and easy to remember.
 Maybe it’s a bit provocative or just wicked.
 I launched it in 2011 when I started to make windsurfing fins.

-Making high performance carbon parts are really challenging, as my budget is limited and technology details are pretty secured.
+Making high-performance carbon parts are really challenging, as my budget is limited and technical details are pretty secured.
 You need a lot of creativity, use different simulations, and listen to experts from related fields.
 Even if it sounds like a cliché, never give up!
 This is the foundation of the BUG brand and the people standing behind it.

 The brand’s objective is to become a known brand with the best ratio between price and quality.
 Right now, it looks as though the carbon parts department will grow fast while production capacity will double in the meantime.

 Of course, we will grow bigger but expansion is not a primarily goal.

 WZ: Your carbon foils have a very competitive price.
 Could you tell us more about the concept behind the foil and how you are able to offer such a low price?

 RZ: Since the Bug windfoil was launched into the market in April 2017, I just want to make it accessible to a wide range of windsurfers.
 This means that related costs as CAD shaping, producing molds, our building, special equipment, advertising… these are all covered from other revenue sources.

 Another important point is that sales are performed directly through us, without retailers or middlemen.
 This way we have direct contact with the customers, we can advise them and share details about fine-tuning and driving techniques within a variety of conditions.

 Of course, client feedback is very important to us and when we hear positive feedback, it’s always very rewarding.

 WZ: What would you say is differentiating your foils from other brands?